openoms/bitcoin-tutorials/JouletoRaspiBolt/README.md

 ### Preparation on the Pi

-* For Joule to work you will need to allow connection to your RaspiBolt from any IP (0.0.0.0).
+For Joule to work you will need to allow connection to your RaspiBolt from any IP (0.0.0.0).
 The communications will remain encrypted with TLS, but there is a a risk of a DDOS or other attack.

+* Open the LND configuration file:
     `$ sudo nano /home/bitcoin/.lnd/lnd.conf`

-    Add the following line to your lnd configuration file in the section to `[Application Options]`:
+    Add the following line in the section to `[Application Options]`:
   ```tlsextraip=0.0.0.0```
 * Delete tls.cert (restarting LND will recreate it):
     `$ sudo rm /home/bitcoin/.lnd/tls.*`